Bill O'Chee: Biography

 O'Chee was born to a Chinese father and an Irish-Australian mother.
 He attended school at Belmont State School, The Southport School and Brisbane State High School in Australia, as well as Oakham School in England.
-He later read jurisprudence at Brasenose College at the University of Oxford, where he was a contemporary of Amanda Pullinger, Guy Spier and David Cameron.
+He later studied jurisprudence at Brasenose College at the University of Oxford, where he was a contemporary of Amanda Pullinger, Guy Spier and David Cameron.
 Prior to his election he was an investment banker specialising in Latin American debt.

 Parliamentary career

 Bill O'Chee was appointed to the Senate in 1990 to a casual vacancy caused by the resignation of John Stone.
 He was one of the first ethnic-Chinese Australians to become a member of the Parliament of Australia.
 At age 24, he was also the youngest person to have become a senator, until the appointment of Jordon Steele-John (aged 23) in 2017.

 He was elected in his own right at the 1993 election, but lost his seat at the 1998 election, his term ending on 30 June 1999.

 During his time in the Senate, he served on the Senate Standing Committee on Legal and Constitutional Affairs, the Joint Parliamentary Committee on Treaties, the Senate Standing Committee on Environment, Recreation, Communications and the Arts, the Senate Select Committee on A New Tax System, and the Senate Standing Committee on Regulations and Ordinances (of which he was chairman from 1996 to 1999).

 He was also National Party whip in the Senate from 1993 to 1999, and chairman of the Immigration and Multicultural Affairs Policy Committee.

 As a coalition government senator, he clashed with his prime minister John Howard over reforms to the Native Title Act.
 O'Chee believed that native title over pastoral and mining leases should have been extinguished in their entirety but wished, in return, to grant freehold title to aboriginal claimants who succeeded in proving their claim over vacant crown land.
 His proposals were not accepted by Howard, although he did win significant concessions for pastoral landholders.

 He also won a landmark case over parliamentary privilege.
 He had been sued by a plaintiff wishing to gain discovery of his constituency files.
 O'Chee refused to hand over the files, on the basis that they contained confidential information given to him by persons who wished to remain anonymous.
 He was ordered to produce the files, but appealed to the Court of Appeal of Queensland, which held that communications between a parliamentarian and constituents were covered under parliamentary privilege and, as such, were entitled to confidentiality.
 The case thus set an important precedent, expanding the scope of parliamentary privilege.

 In 2001 he defected to the Liberal Party and subsequently became a member of the Liberal National Party when the two parties merged in Queensland.

 In November 2011, O'Chee alleged that in 1998, News Limited had attempted to bribe him to cross the floor and vote in their financial interests.